Required Legal Notifications

 Questions regarding which protections apply and which protections do not apply to a grandfathered health plan and what might cause a plan to change from grandfathered health plan status can be directed to the plan administrator at 419-530-4747.

-Due to recent regulation changes, you must provide a Social Security Number (SSN) to the UT Benefits Department for each dependent you wish to enroll in the Plan to satisfy federal reporting requirements.
+Due to recent regulation changes, you must provide a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) to the UT Benefits Department for each dependent you wish to enroll in the Plan to satisfy federal reporting requirements.
 This condition allows UT to comply with a Medicare law requiring health plan administrators to electronically report data for covered plan participants to the Centers for Medicare and Medicaid Services (CMS).

 Spouses, same and opposite sex domestic partners are not eligible to begin coverage until a SSN/ITIN has been provided as part of enrollment.
 Coverage for dependent children will begin upon enrollment.
 However, if a child’s SSN/ITIN is not received within 90 days of enrollment, coverage for the child will be terminated retroactive to the date coverage began.
 You may be required to reimburse the Plan for any expenses for which benefits were paid on behalf of an otherwise ineligible dependent.